micha/declarify.js/README.md

 So, what to do?
 Well, one way to solve this problem is to eliminate the need for explicit composition in one of the two domains (i.e. DOM and JavaScript).
-[Cappuccino](http://cappuccino.org) takes this approach, eliminating the need for composition and abstraction in the HTML DOM.
+[Cappuccino](http://cappuccino.org) does this, eliminating the need for app-level composition and abstraction in the HTML DOM.
 Declarify.js takes a complimentary approach, removing the need for JavaScript composition.

 ## Contribute